tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 ```

 What I've just demonstrated is a top-down decomposition of the entire implementation.
-You start with the desired output &ndash; in this case, an XML string &ndash; and work your way backwards.
+You start with the desired output &ndash; in this case, an XML string &ndash; and work backwards.
 You write the code that you wish existed, and implement it later.
 This is a nice way to break down complicated algorithms into smaller, and smaller pieces.

-This is all made possible because of Ruby's syntax.
+This is all made possible by Ruby's syntax.
 Ruby blurs the line between local variables and a method calls.
-This allows us to write about values that we wish we had, as if they already exist as a local variable, and then implement them as a method later.
+This allows us to write identifiers representing values that we wish we had, as if they already exist as local variables, and then implement them later as methods.
 We're working with grain of the language, and this is one of the benefits.

 Notice how none of the methods have side effects.